jacobzhang22/efficient-inference-system/README.md

 | cuDNN      | 91300             |
 | Precision  | FP32              |

-### Backend modes

-The codebase supports two paged-attention backends:

-- `paged_reference`: correctness / fallback backend
-- `triton_paged`: CUDA serving backend

-The end-to-end serving experiments are intended to run on the CUDA Triton path.

----

-## Model And Inference Paths
+## Model And Inference

-The model is a small decoder-only transformer used as a controlled testbed for serving experiments rather than model-quality experiments.
+The model is a small decoder-only transformer used as a controlled serving testbed rather than a model-quality benchmark.
+The artifact includes a no-cache recomputation baseline, but the main execution path is cached generation: prompt tokens are prefetched once, new K/V vectors are appended into paged storage, and decode reuses those cached pages while feeding only the newest token.

-Two inference paths exist:

-1. **No-cache generation**
-   - reruns the model on the current sequence at each decode step
-   - serves as a recomputation baseline

-2. **Cached generation**
-   - runs one prompt prefill pass
-   - appends per-layer K/V into paged storage
-   - reuses paged K/V during decode
-   - feeds only the newest token during autoregressive decoding

-The repository still contains the no-cache baseline, but the serving artifact itself is centered on the paged cached path.

 ---